POMPEII: THE EXHIBITION

-- Over 150 authentic 2,000-year-old artifacts preserved in ash on loan from the renowned Naples National Archaeology Museum in Italy.
+- Over 150 authentic nearly 2,000-year-old artifacts preserved in ash on loan from the renowned Naples National Archaeology Museum in Italy.

 - Artifacts include mosaics and frescoes, gladiator helmets, armor, and weapons, a ship’s anchor, lamps, jugs, cups, plates, pots and pans and other household objects and furniture, jewelry, medical instruments, and tools.

 - Casts of Mount Vesuvius’ victims reveal the tragic human devastation of the sudden disaster that destroyed Pompeii.